 Priority health schemes and tests

 - DNA test - PRA(cord1) - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find lists of tested dogs

 - DNA test - Lafora's - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear, carrier or affected dogs
+Find lists of tested dogs

 Important health schemes and tests